 •Safety rules and regulations.

-•Establishing and maintaining cooperative working relationships with co-workers, community members, Government agency representatives and clients.
+•Establishing and maintaining cooperative working relationships with co-workers, families, clients and community agencies.

 •Effective verbal and written communication.